YaleDHLab/dhlab-site/_news/2021-08-23-fall-dh-classes.md

 spotlight: false
 image_layout: simple
 teaser: |
   Looking for classes to take this fall?
-Here are a few that will help you earn about digital mapping and design, examine the social implications of new technologies, gain proficiency in a programming language, and more.
+Here are a few that will help you learn about digital mapping and design, examine the social implications of new technologies, gain proficiency in a programming language, and more.
 Course offerings range from theoretical considerations of technology and big data to hands-on practice with digital tools and methods.
 ---
 Looking for classes to take this fall?
 Here are a few that will help you learn about digital mapping and design, examine the social implications of new technologies, gain proficiency in a programming language, and more.
 Course offerings range from theoretical considerations of technology and big data to hands-on practice with digital tools and methods.
 For more detailed information about prerequisites and enrollment, please see the full course descriptions at <a href='https://courses.yale.edu/' target='_blank'>courses.yale.edu</a>.